Aryanshukla206/JubileeHallMess/README.md

 - React 18
 - Redux for state management
 - Tailwind CSS for styling
-- Axios for API communication
+- Fetch for API communication
 - Chart.js for data visualization

 ### Backend
 - Node.js with Express
 - MongoDB with Mongoose
 - JWT for authentication
-- Netlify Functions for serverless API
+- Vercel Functions
 - Bcrypt for password hashing

 ### DevOps
-- Netlify for frontend hosting
+- Vercel for frontend hosting
 - MongoDB Atlas for cloud database
 - GitHub Actions for CI/CD
 - Postman for API testing